iwpnd/iwpnd.github.io/_posts/2020-01-21-deploy-fastapi-to-aws-lambda.markdown

             # other options, see -> docs
             Role: !Sub arn:aws:iam::${AWS::AccountId}:role/fastapilambdarole

-    FastapiExampleGateway:
-        Type: AWS::Serverless::Api
-        Properties:
-            StageName: prod
-            OpenApiVersion: '3.0.0'

 ```

 </details>

 There are some things we have to unpack here.
 What we do is, we tell AWS Cloudformation to provision resources on our behalf and to deploy them in a stack.
-In the *Resources* section you see the Lambda function we want to build from the code in the *CodeUri* with the `handler` in *Handler*.
+In the *Resources* section you see the API Gateway first, then the Lambda function we want to build from the code in the *CodeUri* with the `handler` in *Handler*.
 We define the *Runtime* of the Lambda, as well as *MemorySize* and *Timeout*.
 It is important for you to attach the proper role in the *Role* section, that we have created earlier.
-In the *Events* section we implicitly tell AWS Cloudformation to provision an API Gateway with `{proxy+}` integration, because as you recall that's what makes this setup work in the first place.
+In the *Events* section we tell AWS Cloudformation to use `FastapiExampleGateway` as the API Gateway with `{proxy+}` integration, because as you recall that's what makes this setup work in the first place.
 Check out the official [Template Anatomy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-template-anatomy.html) to get a better understanding of other options available.

 Once setup, you can now deploy the [fastapi-aws-lambda-example application]([repository](https://github.com/iwpnd/fastapi-aws-lambda-example)) from your local machine, through the `template` that tells AWS Cloudformation to build a stack and provision the resources necessary.